 I need information about...

 ACETAMINOPHEN; HYDROCODONE (a set a MEE noe fen; hye droe KOE done) is a pain reliever.
-It is used to treat mild to moderate pain.
+It is used to treat moderate to severe pain.

 Take this medicine by mouth.
-Use a specially marked spoon or dropper to measure your dose.
-Ask your pharmacist if you do not have a dropper or measuring spoon.
-Do not use a household spoon.
 Follow the directions on the prescription label.
-If the medicine upsets your stomach, take it with food or milk.
-Do not take more medicine than you are told to take.
+Use a specially marked spoon or container to measure your dose.
+Ask your pharmacist if you do not have one.
+Household spoons are not accurate.
+You can take this medicine with or without food.
+If it upsets your stomach, take it with food.
+Do not take your medicine more often than directed.